SofiaBahamonde/ASSO/README.md

 then run `npm run broswer`
 You should open in a browser the index.html file that contains the simpledraw commands executed.

+## Develepor Documentation

+When you run from npm the main is `script.ts` this script will draw a circle and two rectangles.
+To start developing first start editing this script.

 ## Approach

 #### Simple Draw